 B. licheniformis is used extensively as genetically-manipulated microbes in industrial applications for substances such as enzymes used in products like sewage tank and drain cleaners.
 It can grow in a wide range of temperatures, including that of the human body, and is a known contaminant of food and pharmaceutical tablets.

 Since probiotic actions of B. licheniformis are definitely strain-specific, no generalizations can be made.
 Research on a strain-by-strain basis is imperative.
+I will be publishing more information on specifics soon.

 This species is found in a few products including: